-Following the intervention of the U.K.’s HMRC, the London & Lough Swilly Railway Company is no more after period of financial difficulties.
+Following the intervention of the U.K.’s HMRC, the London & Lough Swilly Railway Company is no more after a period of financial difficulties.
 The name sounds like an anachronism in that the company essentially was a bus operator for its last decades and a decent website came about only in the last few years and remains online at the time of writing too.

 Here is what the company to say for itself on the front page of its website:

-The Londonderry & Lough Swilly Railway Company was set up by an act of parliament in 1853 by the then parliament of Great Britain & Ireland.
+The Londonderry & Lough Swilly Railway Company was set up by an act of parliament in 1853 by the then Parliament of Great Britain & Ireland.
 The first track between Derry and Forland Point was completed in 1863 with a further line to Buncrana in 1864.
-Further extensions were completed with a branch line from Buncrana to Carndonagh and a line from Derry via Tooban Junction to Letterkenny completed in 1883, this was further extended to Burtonport inn 1895.
+Further extensions were completed with a branch line from Buncrana to Carndonagh and a line from Derry via Tooban Junction to Letterkenny completed in 1883, this was further extended to Burtonport in 1895.

 The company is the oldest surviving railway company set up in the Victorian era that is still trading as a commercial concern.